Even with yellow leaves, your sweet pea plant can be salvaged.

 How to revive?

-Shift the plant container to a better location, where it gets adequate sunlight.
+Shift the plant container to a better location where it gets adequate sunlight.

-You can also choose a location that gets enough sunlight in the morning and partial shade in afternoon.
+You can also choose a location that gets enough sunlight in the morning and partial shade in the afternoon.

 5. Compact Roots